-25 Capital Expenditure, Financing and Commitments
+25 Capital Expenditure, Financing and Commitments - Needs to be updated because of the LT Debtors etc.

 The total amount of capital expenditure incurred in the year is shown in the table below, together with the resources that have been used to finance it.
 Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the Council, the expenditure results in an increase in the Capital Financing Requirement (CFR), a measure of the capital expenditure incurred historically by the Council that has yet to be financed.
 The CFR is analysed in the second part of this note.